Purpose of Unemployment Insurance

 Employer Reporting Requirements

-An employer must file a Report to Determine Liability or PDF within 20 days after first employing workers.
+An employer must Register for Unemployment Insurance within 20 days after first employing workers.
 Note: Upon clicking the hyperlink, you will be directed to the State of North Dakota Login page where you will need to enter your User ID and Password or Create Account.
-Once complete, you will be taken to the UI EASY Main Menu to "Start New Report to Determine Liability".
+Once complete, you will be taken to the UI EASY Main Menu to "Register for Unemployment Insurance Tax".

 Liable employers must electronically file Employer's Contribution and Wage Reports quarterly.
 Reports can be filed electronically via our UI EASY online filing feature.
 Reports must be electronically completed and the tax due electronically paid by the end of the month following each calendar quarter.
 Reports and payments not filed electronically or submitted on time are subject to interest and penalty charges.